Powerlearnproject/se-day1-assignment-Lydia-Busiso/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering is all about crafting your questions or instructions in a way that helps get the best responses from your robot or AI assistant.
 It helps make questions clear, specific so that AI understands exactly what i need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Example tell me about africans, Al will give me a general answer about all africans, but if i say tell me about Zimbabwean Nguni people it will give me the specific answer for that certain tribe.